sy77777en/video_annotation_folk/labels_markdown/cam_setup/point_of_view/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- A locked-on POV shot where the camera is mounted onto an object, keeping its perspective locked to that object.
+- A locked-on POV shot where the camera is mounted to an object, keeping its perspective fixed to that object.

 </details>